 What is Accounts Receivable?
 Importance, Working Process, & Benefits

 Every company comes to this digital market with some unique concepts and ideas, and tries to grow rapidly.
-For that, they provide their goods or services and allow their customers to pay later.
-When a company finds any late payment, invoice due date expired, or a credit sale, then the company uses the accounts receivable process, which helps them to properly manage cash flow and avoid bad debts.
-But do you know what is accounts receivable?
-If not, then in this blog, we will learn what accounts receivable means and its importance, uses, and benefits in detail.
+For that, they provide their goods or services, and allow their customers to pay later facility to improve the relationship and trust.
+When a company finds any late payment, invoice due date expired, or a credit sale, then the company starts the accounts receivable process to manage its cash flow and avoid bad debts.
+This article is all about, what is accounts receivable, it’s importance, the working process, turnover calculation, and their benefits in detail.

-Accounts Receivable is an accounting and financial concept or word that is used to collect pending amounts from customers for the company’s goods or services that the customer already received but not yet paid for.
+It is an finance term, used to collect pending amounts from customers for the company’s goods or services that the customer already received but has not yet paid for.

-For example, let’s have an electricity provider company that continuously provides electricity to its customers.
-When the customer uses the electricity provided by this company, their uses was recorded in the accounts receivable record.
+Let’s see an accounts receivable example, that will help you to understand, what actually accounts receivable means.
+Let’s say there is an electricity provider company that continuously provides electricity to its customers.
+When the customer gets the electricity from this company, the use of electricity is recorded in the accounts receivable record.
 At the end of the month, the company sends an invoice to the customer for their usage.
-After a period of time, if the customer forgets about the invoice or misses the payment deadline, the company can process accounts Receivable and send a reminder to deposit the pending payment.
+After a period of time, if the customer forgets about the invoice or misses the payment deadline, the company starts accounts Receivable processes and sends a reminder to deposit the pending payment.

 • Maintain Cash Flow and Liquidity: Accounts receivable plays a role in the cash flow management and helps a business to manage regular expenses, on-time supplier payments.